yiisoft/active-record/docs/en/testing.md

 The following steps are required to run the tests.

-1. Install dbms dependencies with composer.
+1. Install DBMS dependencies with Composer.

 ```shell
 composer require --dev yiisoft/db-pgsql --ansi